InfraNodus MCP Server: Installation Guide

 Issue: "API key not found"

-Solution: You can use the MCP server for free for the first few iterations.
+Solution: For some types of configurations (e.g. local installation using `npx`) you can use the MCP server for free for the first few iterations.
 Then you'll need to log in InfraNodus and get your API key on the InfraNodus API Access page.
-Add this key to the Smithery Configuraiton page or to your `ENV` settings if you set up the server locally.
-You might need to disconnect, remove, and reconnect the server again for it to work.
+You will need to add this key to your client's MCP settings in the `ENV` field or re-authorize if you are using the URL server `mcp.infranodus.com`.

 Issue: Wrong tools are used